Updated this week

 You do not suck on writing!

-What has happened to you, F, is that you have been tricked into thinking that there is only one way to prepare for the IELTs.
-You have been tricked by the teachers and the publishers because until I created CELBANPrep there was no other way to study, to prepare to increase your score.
+What has happened to you, F, is that you have been tricked into thinking that there is only one way to prepare for the IELTS.
+You have been tricked by the teachers and the publishers because until I created CELBANPrep online courses, classes and books (in 2009-2018) there was no other way to study, to prepare to increase your score.
 All there was, all over the world, was the exact same process.
 This is what this process looks like:

 - You get books from the library or bookstore or borrow them from a friend.